Controlling Gestational Diabetes How to beat gestational diabetes in fact?

 QUESTION : I am 24 weeks pregnant and have been diagnosed with GD three weeks ago.
 I failed my test first so badly that the doctor dint even go for the ...

-Generally the normal blood glucose level of a pregnant woman is just ...
+QUESTION : What are the pregnant lady sugar range?
+ANSWER : Hi Sandeep, Generally the normal blood glucose level of a pregnant woman is just …

 Banana flower for gestational diabetes Not rated yet

 QUESTION : One of my friends told me about taking banana flower for gestational diabetes?
 Is it really good?
 If yes, how to use?
+ANSWER : Hi, …

 QUESTION : This is my 6th pregnancy, and I have had gestational diabetes 2 (diagnosed) or 3(baby was large but passed the 3hr test).
+I am 26wks and …

 QUESTION : I was diagnosed with gestational diabetes.
 I have been testing for 3 weeks now and I have yet to have a bad sugar test.
+They are always …

 High Blood Sugar Count After Giving Birth Not rated yet

-PLEASE ADVISE WITH REGARDS TO HIGH BLOOD SUGAR COUNT - IF IT REACHES OVER 17 AND IF I'M ON 800MG OF METFORMIN, CAN I TAKE INSULIN THAT WAS GIVEN ...
+HI, PLEASE ADVISE WITH REGARDS TO HIGH BLOOD SUGAR COUNT - IF IT REACHES OVER 17 AND IF I'M ON 800MG OF METFORMIN, CAN I TAKE INSULIN THAT WAS GIVEN …

 Uncontrolled Gestational Diabetes Help!
 Not rated yet

 QUESTION : My sister is 33 weeks pregnant and just diagnosed with gestational diabetes.
-She has tried with diet, exercise (without going to extreme), but ...
+She has tried with diet, exercise (without going to extreme), …

 Have Anyone Ever Used Glyburide For Gestational Diabetes?
 Not rated yet

 QUESTION : I am at 32nd week of pregnancy and have gestational diabetes.
 My doctor put me on Glyburide treatment.
+I am afraid of any side effects …

 How to Prevent Gestational Diabetes?
 Not rated yet

 QUESTION : Is there any way on how to avoid gestational diabetes?
 I am at 5th week of my pregnancy, and I am afraid of gestational diabetes.
+I am …

 Pathophysiology of Gestational Diabetes?
 Not rated yet

 QUESTION : Could you guys help me with the pathophysiology of gestational diabetes?
+My physiology prof asked to prepare an essay as homework on what's …

-Gestational diabetes after pregnancy?
-Not rated yet
+Gestational Diabetes during Second and after Pregnancy Not rated yet

 My first pregnancy was pretty good, I had no problems.
 Now I'm having my second pregnancy and am 33 weeks.
 Last week my doctor checked my blood sugar and ...